ungoogled-software/ungoogled-chromium-wiki/faq.md

 Yes, but not via the Chrome Webstore interface.
 Instead, the URL used by the Webstore to download CRX files (Chrome/Chromium extension packages, used by all extensions in the Chrome Webstore) can be used.

+The following sections describe a method using built-in functionality.

 ### Downloading the CRX file

 CRX files are downloaded using the following template CRX URL: